As amended October 11, 2014

 Section 2.
 Eligibility.

 (a) To be eligible as a director representing a District, the individual must be APR, be a member of the Society in good standing and have at least one of the following: (1) experience in a leadership role within the Society, including, but not limited to, service as a member of a Chapter, District or Section board of directors, chair of a national or local committee or task force, or service as an Assembly delegate; or (2) experience as a public relations professional for 20 or more years, with increasing levels of responsibility.

-(b) To be eligible as an officer, an individual must meet the eligibility criteria required of a director and must have served on the Society’s board.
+(c) To be eligible as an officer, an individual must meet the eligibility criteria required of a director representing a District and must have served on the Society’s board.
 A person currently serving as a director may seek to be elected for an officer position.

 Section 3.
 Vacancies.

 (a) Vacancies occurring among the directors, other than the office of the chair or the chair-elect, may be filled for the balance of the unexpired term by the board at any regular meeting or at any special meeting of the board called for that purpose.

 (b) In the event the chair position becomes vacant for any reason or the chair temporarily is unable to serve, the order of succession shall be: the chair-elect, the immediate past chair, the treasurer, the secretary and any voting director elected by majority vote of the board.